skramm/jautocorrect/README.md

-## Goal: automate testing of student Java programs
+## Goal: automate testing of student small Java programs

 - Input: zip file downloaded from a Moodle instance
 - Output: a csv file holding results of tests for each assignement/student
 - Usage: `./jautocorrect.sh [flags] input_file.zip`

 ## Context

 Students are given an assignment: they need to write a small (single file) Java program that generates some console output, given some command-line arguments.
 When they are done, they upload the unique source file on a Moodle instance.